Therapeutic Counsellor, Psychotherapist Dip. Couns, MBACP

 If you’d like to see me via video counselling, I offer counselling sessions online which are £60 per 50 minutes session.

-I have a confidential office available in Sidcup for face to face sessions and I charge £65 per 50 minutes.
+I have confidential therapy rooms available in Sidcup and in Bickley for face to face sessions and I charge £65 per 50 minutes.

 Please contact me to discuss availability, especially if you are seeking Zoom sessions as I can be flexible.